SexBomb Girls

-The SexBomb Girls (also known as SB Girls, SBG, SexBomb Dancers, and now SB NewGen) is a Filipino girl group formed by dance guru Joy Cancio in 1999.
+The SexBomb Girls (also known as SB Girls, SBG, and SexBomb Dancers) is a Filipino girl group formed by dance guru Joy Cancio in 1999.
 Known for their novelty music and stage performances, they are credited as one of the leading figures of the Pinoy pop (P-pop) wave in the Philippines.
-They rose to fame as dancers of the noontime variety show Eat Bulaga! and eventually branched into singing and acting, becoming the best-selling girl group in Asia in the 2000s, prior to the rise of K-pop.
+They rose to fame as dancers of the noontime variety show Eat Bulaga! and eventually branched into singing and acting.
+The group achieved major commercial success in the early 2000s, releasing four studio albums, several of which earned multi-platinum certifications, becoming the best-selling girl group in Asia and in the Philippines in the 2000s, prior to the rise of K-pop.
 In 2007, they were elevated into the Hall of Fame of the Box Office Entertainment Awards after winning five consecutive times as the "Most Popular Dance Group".
+Beyond their commercial success, the SexBomb Girls became a defining presence in early-2000s Filipino popular culture, with their music, choreography, and catchphrases continuing to be referenced and revived in later media.

 History

-The SexBomb Dancers were originally composed of four dancers upon their formation in November 1999 (Rochelle, Che-che, Debra and Janine) under the name Chicken Sandwich Dancers as the background dancers of Eat Bulaga! and an offshoot of the Danz Focus Dancers (house dancers of the said show).
-The name "Sex Bomb" came from the 1999 hit song of Tom Jones.
-Of the four, only Rochelle remained (thus landing her the role and title as the group leader) until the group expanded during the SexBomb dance searches in 2000–2001, reaching an all-time high of 26 members.
-In 2002, the SexBomb Singers were formed and were billed as "SexBomb Girls" in their shows and promotional materials.
-Their first studio album, Unang Putok included the hit songs "Bakit Papa?" ("Why Daddy?"), "Crush Kita", "Pretty Little Baby", "Di Ko Na Mapipigilan" ("I Can No Longer Stop") and "Tulog Na Baby" ("Sleep Now Baby").
-In 2003, they released their sophomore album entitled Round 2 which featured the hit song "Spageti Song (Pababa nang Pababa)" featuring Joey de Leon.
-In 2004, the SexBomb Girls released their third album entitled Bomb Thr3at featuring the song "Halukay Ube".
-The SexBomb Dancers did shows and danced to songs from their dance albums, Sexiest Hits (2002), Sexiest Hits 2 (2003) and Sexiest Hits 3 (2004).
-The SexBomb Singers and Dancers were then collectively referred to as The SexBomb Girls.
-The SexBomb Girls were managed by Joy Cancio, of Focus Entertainment.
+1999-2001: Formation

+In November 1999, a group of four female dancers from a group Danz Focus Dancers was formed by dance coach Joy Cancio under the name Chicken Sandwich Dancers as background of a Filipino noon time show, Eat Bulaga!.
+These four members included Rochelle Pangilinan (as "Akang"), Debra Ignacio (as "Pepay"), Cheryl Genove (as "Menggay") and Janine Ramos (as "Kikay"), dancers for "Meron o Wala" segment eventually morphed into the hit "Laban o Bawi" in later years.
+Between 2000 and 2001, Ignacio, Genove and Ramos slowly departed from the group prompting Cancio to search for new dancers for the said show, thus the search for SexBomb Dancers was introduced, early members who were introduced include, Aira Bermudez, Jopay Paguia, Izzy Trazona, and Mia Pangyarihan.
 Cancio was a former member of the Vicor Dancers of the 1980s.
+The name "SexBomb" came from the 1999 hit song of Tom Jones, a hit during the period.
+Pangilinan was the only member who remained out of the original members, thus landing her the role and title as the group leader.